Olasunbo/inst377team5.github.io/DeveloperManual.md

 and terrain.
 These can all be modified using styles and layers, controls and events, and various services and libraries.

-It is recommended to user a true DOCTYPE with your web application (<!DOCTYPE html>).
+It is recommended to user a true DOCTYPE with your web application.
+This will allow the website to be cross-browser compliant.

 ###Steps for creating API key.